ilopezfr/digit-classifier-app/README.md

 This repository contains the source code for a Python Flask Server application that has a Keras ML model deployed.
 REST API is used to communicate with the deployed model.
 The application allows one to upload an image of a handwritten digit and it returns the predicted digit.

-Clone the repo, install the dependencies, and download the model weights.
+To start, first clone the repo, then install the dependencies, and finally download the model weights.

 ```bash
 git clone https://github.com/ilopezfr/digit-classifier-app.git